 - General Counselling

 - EMDR as an adjunct with hypnosis, or as a stand alone therapy.

 Photos & videos

 - All sessions start with an Initial Consultation.
-The cost of all initial consultations for individuals is £60.00 and for couples is £80 for a 60 minute session.
+The cost of all initial consultations for individuals is £80 for a 60 minute session.
 This is a history taking session which provides an opportunity to generate some understanding and explore further your presenting issue(s).

 - The working contract for single issues e.g. Nail-biting, IBS etc. is likely to be up to six sessions, with regular progress reviews in-between, and longer for more complex issues or multiple issues.

 - After the initial consultation, all subsequent sessions of Hypno/Psychotherapy are £60.00 (50 mins.).

 - Smoking Cessation (after the initial consultation costing £60.00), this incurs a one off cost of £150 (75 mins)